What the ACCC does

 Payment can also be made:

 To assess a notification, we will review the information provided.
-We may also ask for more information and consult with stakeholders.
+We may also ask for more information and consult with interested parties.

-We assess collective bargaining, collective boycott and resale price maintenance only for whether the likely benefit to the public from the planned arrangement is likely to outweigh the likely detriment to the public from the notified conduct.
+We assess collective bargaining, collective boycott and resale price maintenance notifications to determine whether the arrangement will result in a likely public benefit that will outweigh the likely public detriment.

-After assessing a notification, we will decide to either:
+After assessing the notification, we will decide to either:

-If we decide to revoke a notification, we will first issue a draft notice objecting to the notification and saying why we plan to revoke the notification.
-The applicant and other stakeholders can respond before a final decision on whether to revoke is made.
+If we decide to revoke a notification, we will first issue a draft notice objecting to the notification providing written reasons why we propose to revoke the notification.
+The applicant and other interested parties can respond before we make a final decision on whether to revoke the notification.

-After a valid notification has been lodged, legal protection begins:
+After lodging a valid notification, legal protection begins:

-This legal protection is provided by default, unless the ACCC takes action to stop it by objecting to or revoking the notification.
+This legal protection begins by default, unless we take action within the period to stop it by issuing a draft notice.